CebolaLab/RNA-seq/README.md

 The `bam` file previously aligned to the *transcriptome* by STAR will next be input into [Salmon](https://combine-lab.github.io/salmon/) in alignment-mode, in order to generate a matrix of gene counts.
 The Salmon documentation is available [here](https://salmon.readthedocs.io/en/latest/).

-Salmon is here used with the expectation minimisation (EM)/VBEM? approach method for quantification.
-This is described in the 2020 paper by [Deschamps-Francoeur et al.](https://www.sciencedirect.com/science/article/pii/S2001037020303032), which describes the handling of multi-mapped reads in RNA-seq data.
-Duplicated sequences such as pseudogenes can cause reads to align to multiple positions in the genome.
-Where transcripts have exons which are similar to other genomic sequences, the EM approach attributes reads to the most likely transcript.

 #### Generate transcriptome

 Salmon requires a transcriptome to be generated from the genome `fasta` and annotation `gtf` files used earlier with STAR.
 This can be generated using `gffread` (source package avaiable for download [here](http://ccb.jhu.edu/software/stringtie/gff.shtml)).